HashNuke/heroku-buildpack-elixir/README.md

 #### Procfile

 You can add your own Procfile.
 If you don't add one, the default procfile will run `mix server -p $PORT`.

+## Credits

+&copy; Akash Manohar under The MIT License.
+Feel free to do whatever you want with it.